Games Genie

 Bedrock or Java: which Minecraft version should weak PCs use?

-Choose Bedrock on Windows if performance is your priority.
-It scales better on integrated graphics, supports controllers cleanly, and offers cross-play/Realms.
-Java has deeper modding but is heavier on CPU/RAM and requires more tuning to hit stable frame rates on low-end hardware.
+Go with Bedrock on Windows if performance is the priority.
+It scales better on integrated graphics, handles controllers cleanly, and supports cross-play.
+Java has deeper modding options but hits CPU and RAM harder, and you'll need more tweaking to reach stable frame rates on truly weak machines.

 Why do some zone-based games still qualify as open world here?

-We include large, freely navigable zones that enable systemic play and exploration, but we apply a small penalty when travel relies on hub loading or mission instancing.
-That’s why titles like The Witcher 2 and MGSV rank lower than fully contiguous worlds.
+We include large, freely navigable zones that support systemic play and exploration, but we apply a small penalty when travel relies on hub loading or mission instancing.
+That's why The Witcher 2 and MGSV rank lower than fully contiguous worlds like San Andreas or Minecraft.

 What settings should I tweak first on integrated graphics?

-Lower resolution scale and shadows first, then reduce ambient occlusion, reflections, and foliage density.
-Cap frame rate to a stable target (30 or 45 fps), disable costly motion blur/AA variants, and keep textures modest to avoid VRAM swapping.
+Start with resolution scale and shadows—those two changes alone recover the most frames.
+After that, dial down ambient occlusion, reflections, and foliage density.
+Cap your frame rate to a stable target (30 or 45 fps), switch off expensive motion blur and AA variants, and keep textures modest to avoid VRAM swapping.

 Do mods really help performance on older titles?